Azzedine Alaïa: In popular culture

 The former First Lady of France, Carla Bruni, also wore an Alaïa jacket during the state visit to Spain in 2009.

 Madonna also honored him in her 1993 "Bad Girl" video.
 She rips the plastic off her dry cleaned suit, the tag of which reads "Alaïa."

 Lady Gaga has also worn several of his creations, notably in her Thanksgiving special, when she wore a long fall 2011 dress.

 Rihanna has worn his creations as well, notably at the 2013 Grammys.

 His creations have also been worn by Beyoncé, Nicki Minaj, Victoria Beckham, Kim Kardashian, Gwyneth Paltrow, Solange Knowles, Behati Prinsloo and more.

 During an interview with The Ground Social & Magazine (formerly known as Virgine), Alaïa criticised both Anna Wintour and Karl Lagerfeld.
 Alaïa, then 71 and based in Paris, said of Chanel creative director Lagerfeld, "I don't like his fashion, his spirit, his attitude.
 It's too much caricature.
 Karl Lagerfeld never touched a pair of scissors in his life."
 Alaïa also lashed out at the Vogue editor-in-chief: "She runs the business very well, but not the fashion part.
 When I see how she is dressed, I don't believe in her tastes one second...
 Anyway, who will remember Anna Wintour in the history of fashion?
 No one."

 In 2018, Alaia was mentioned by Mariah Carey in her song "A No No" from the album Caution: "Got a pink gown custom by Alaia".

-The movie director Julian Schnabel dedicated his movie At Eternity's Gate to Azzedine Alaïa.
+The movie director Julian Schnabel dedicated his movie At Eternity's Gate to Alaïa.